-253 Commonwealth was designed by architect William Whitney Lewis and built in 1880-1881 by James Smith and Morton & Chesley, builders, one of two contiguous houses (253-255 Commonwealth) built in the same design.
+253 Commonwealth was designed by architect William Whitney Lewis and built in 1880-1881 by James Smith, mason, and Morton & Chesley, carpenters, one of two contiguous houses (253-255 Commonwealth) built in the same design.
 The houses were built for Henry Osborne Roberts and Nathaniel Brookhouse Mansfield, partners in the shipping merchant firm of Roberts & Mansfield.

 Henry Roberts and Nathaniel Mansfield purchased the 52 foot wide lot for the two houses on May 8, 1880, from real estate dealer Samuel Horatio Whitwell.
 The lot previously had changed hands several times, and originally was part of one of several parcels purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust had subsequently subdivided the parcels into lots, which it sold to investors and builders, who then frequently resold the lots to others.

 Click here for an index to the deeds for 253 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 427, from Fairfield to Gloucester.